General Pharmaceutical Council: Potential collusion / failure of integrity of the pharmacist registration exam in June 2022

 The exam was held on 29 June 2022, and resulted in the GPhC issuing a formal statement on the same date apologising for the delayed start at 5 out of 113 test centres.
-However, further issues emerged from student accounts in the days immediately following the assessment.
-These included reports that students were at test centres for 14 hours, including 8 hours without food; were made to end the test 30 mins early because the centre ‘had to close the building’; candidates being able to use phones with a delayed exam start; loud, distracting noise in some test centres; some trainees being able to look at others' screens during the exam; invigilators not checking calculators for the calculations part of the exam; some candidates being allowed to use a scientific calculator; some questions being almost a page long to read with 3 minutes per question not being enough time; candidates whispering in the exam with no action taken by invigilators; and technical issues whilst attempting the exam with the software used.
+However, further issues emerged from candidate accounts in the days immediately following the assessment.
+These included reports that students were at test centres for 14 hours, including 8 hours without food; were made to end the test 30 mins early because the centre ‘had to close the building’; candidates being able to use phones, with a delayed exam start; loud, distracting noise in some test centres; some trainees being able to look at others' screens during the exam; invigilators not checking calculators for the calculations part of the exam; some candidates being allowed to use a scientific calculator; some questions being almost a page long to read with 3 minutes per question not being enough time; candidates whispering in the exam with no action taken by invigilators; and technical issues whilst attempting the exam with the software used.

-The GPhC is accountable and responsible for how it chooses to conduct the assessment, and the measures it puts in place to ensure it is properly conducted.
-Despite the exam being (in the GPhC's own assessment) a crucial measure to protect the public, the GPhC decided to allow provisional registration, subject to eligibility criteria, for those who were severely impacted by its own shortcomings in ensuring the proper conduct and management of the assessment, and who as a result did not pass the exam.
+The GPhC is responsible for how it chooses to conduct the assessment, and the measures it puts in place to ensure it is properly conducted.
+Despite the exam being (in its own assessment) a crucial measure to protect the public, the GPhC decided to allow provisional registration, subject to eligibility criteria, for those who were severely impacted by its shortcomings in ensuring the proper conduct and management of the assessment, and who as a result did not pass the exam.
 Reflecting its anger at its own shortcomings, it issued a formal statement saying that "We share the sense of anger that many have expressed about the severe delays that some candidates sitting the registration assessment have experienced."
 The decision was made in part to "going a long way to allaying candidates’ concerns about employment and income" (matters which are not part of its regulatory objective of protecting the public).